fabianfassnacht/QGIS_Tutorial4/Tutorial_4_General_Tools.md

 As a last alternative for zooming, we will now learn how to first select a specific spatial object in a vector file and then zoom-in to this object.
 To achieve this,

 **select the “select Features” button marked with “6“ in Figure 1.
 Then click on one of the polygons of the “gis.osm landuse a free 1” layer.
-You have to make sure that the “gis.osm landuse a free 1” layer is currently activated in the layer window of QGIS.
+You have to make sure that the “gis.osm landuse a free 1” layer is currently activated/selected in the layer window of QGIS.
 Otherwise, the button might be greyed out.**

 ![Figure 2: Selecting a spatial object in QGIS](Fig2_Tut4.png)

+**Figure 2: Selecting a spatial object in QGIS**

-This will lead to a situation similar to as the one presented in Figure 2.
+This will lead to a situation similar to the one presented in Figure 2.
 Here, a polygon located close to the volcano was selected and is now highlighted with yellow color.
 As next step, we

 **press the “zoom to selected object” button marked with “7” in Figure 1**